dusklang/dusk/README.md

 [Dusk](https://dusklang.org/) is a work-in-progress systems programming language.

 ## Status
 Pre-pre-alpha.
 Barely usable for anything.
-There is a working interpreter and a VSCode plugin, and some early work has been done on a small number of backends, as shown in the table below.
+There is a working interpreter and a VSCode plugin, and some early work has been done on a few backends and linkers, as shown in the tables below.
 But fundamental aspects of the language are still missing.

+### Backends
 | Platform | x86-64 | arm64 | Dalvik bytecode | WASM | JavaScript |
 |----------|--------|-------|-----------------|------|------------|
 | Windows  | 🚧     | 🚧     |                 |      |            |